justinlubin/honeybee/README.md

 # Optional: Looking at the Honeybee codebase

-If you would like to take a look at implementation of Cobbler, please refer to the file `ARCHITECTURE.md` for how to dive in!
+If you would like to take a look at implementation of Cobbler, please refer to the file `ARCHITECTURE.md` in the code repository for how to dive in!
 Each file in the codebase also has documentation that should help reading the code.

 # Optional: Running more examples